 Supergirl Logo

 In 2015, the American television series Supergirl premiered and ran for six seasons until 2021.
 Its creators improved the superheroine symbol using modern graphics.
-As a result, the S-Shield had shadows and a gradient, making the image three-dimensional.
+As a result, the S-Shield cast shadows and had a gradient, making the image appear three-dimensional.
 The shield’s frame was widened, with gold and beige outlines on the inside.
 The same trim was on the “S.” After the redesign, the letter took on a flowing shape, and the circle at the bottom became a large rectangular serif.
 The background behind the “S” is now blue.

 Font and Colors